-Cases like this and Dr. Vikas Kashyap are examples of people in medicine having priorities that are more important to them than the safety of their patients.
-They don't believe they do and take umbrage at the suggestion, but look at their behavior.
-If they cared about the safety of their patients first and foremost, wouldn't they protect them from serial killers?
+Cases like this and Dr. Vikas Kashyap are examples of the people running medicine having priorities that are more important to them than the safety of their patients.
+They don't believe they do and take umbrage at that suggestion, but look at their behavior.
+If they cared about the safety of their patients first and foremost, wouldn't they protect patients from serial killers?
 The fact that some of the most prolific serial killers in history have worked in medicine is not the "one-off" they rationalize them as being.

 In February 1983, a grand jury began to look into 47 suspicious deaths of children at Bexar County Medical Center Hospital in Texas.
 All of the deaths had occurred during the four years that Genene Ann Jones had been a nurse there.
-A second grand jury was organized to hold hearings on the children in another clinic as well, the one where Genene Ann Jones went to work after she left Bexar County Medical Center.
+A second grand jury was organized to cover the children in a second clinic as well, the one where Genene Ann Jones went to work after she left Bexar County Medical Center.
 Jones had worked in several healthcare facilities in Texas prior to these two, but the investigations were confined to the two most recent.

 At Bexar County Medical Center there had been sufficient grounds to dismiss Genene Ann Jones several times over, but the head nurse protected her.
 It was clear to everyone around Genene Ann Jones that children were dying in her unit from problems that shouldn't have been fatal.
 And it was clear that they were dying only when she was around.
 Some of the staff called her shift the Death Shift.